-Planting and growing Swamp milkweed is easy.
-Along with growing this plant in the garden, comes the presence of wonderful pollinators and beautiful butterflies.
-Learn how to grow Swamp milkweed, and enjoy the multitude of benefits that this plant brings to the garden.
+Planting and growing Swamp milkweed is fairly easy, even for the beginner gardener.
+This native plant offers a special presence in the garden, and draws droves of pollinators and beautiful butterflies to the garden space.
+Learn how to grow Swamp milkweed, and enjoy the multitude of benefits that this plant has to offer.

 The bees and butterflies enjoyed it immensely, and were fun to photograph feeding on the nectar of the milkweed plants.